DAOMON-c/3612-Assignment3-Node-API/README.md

 - #### Constructors route
   - All
     - **Valid Request:** <br>
-       [/api/constructors](https://messy-trusted-boron.glitch.me/api/constructors) should return all constructor records, which is `211 records`.
+       [/api/constructors](https://messy-trusted-boron.glitch.me/api/constructors) should return all constructor records, which should be `211 records`.
     - Any other request format is a ***FALL THROUGH***
   - ref
     - **Valid Parameter:** <br>